ibm-cloud-docs/vpc/vpn-faqs.md

 Yes.
 You can find more information in [Using IBM Log Analysis to view VPN logs](/docs/vpc?topic=vpc-using-log-analysis-to-view-vpn-logs).

+## How can I send all traffic from the VPC side to the on-premises side in a policy-based VPN?
+{: #faq-vpn-16}
+{: faq}
+{: support}

+To send all traffic from the VPC side to the on-premises side, set peer CIDRs to `0.0.0.0/0` when creating a connection.

+When a connection is created successfully, the VPN service adds a `0.0.0.0/0` via `<VPN gateway private IP>` route into the default routing table of the VPC.
+However, this new route can cause routing issues, such as virtual servers in different subnets not being able to communicate with each other, and VPN gateways not communicating with on-premises VPN gateways.

+   To troubleshooting routing issues, see [Why aren't my VPN gateways or virtual server instances communicating?](/docs/vpc?topic=vpc-troubleshoot-routing-issues).

 ## Does IBM complete quarterly ASV scans of data-plane VPN appliances?
 {: #vpn-asv}
 {: faq}

 Approved Scanning Vendor (ASV) quarterly scanning is a requirement of the Payment Card Industry (PCI) Security Standards Council.
 ASV scanning of VPN data-plane appliances is solely a customer responsibility.
 IBM does not use ASVs to scan data-plane appliances because these scans can negatively impact customer workload functions and performance.

-## What metrics will I be charged for if I am using VPN gateway for VPC?
+## What metrics am I charged for if I am using VPN gateway for VPC?
 {: #vpn-billing}
 {: faq}